When we first began writing about ethical clothing and Fair Trade clothing back in 2010, sustainable fashion was still a relatively new field.

 But over the last 10 years, ethical fashion has finally taken off into the mainstream, due in large part to the more widespread availability of affordable sustainable clothing.

-With Earth Day this week, we thought it’d be an excellent time to highlight our favorite ethical brands and showcase some of their coolest eco-friendly clothing options for 2020.
+With Earth Day this week, we thought it’d be an excellent time to highlight our favorite ethical brands and showcase some of their coolest eco-friendly clothing options.

 READ MORE: The Best Travel Clothes For Women & Men